 - Create repeatable demo environments for your product demos on top of Roost K8s clusters.
-You can access demo environments from the Roost SaaS Control Plane.
+You can access demo environments from the Roost EaaS Control Plane.

-- Build a namespace-based multi-tenancy as per your need and access details from the Roost SaaS Control Plane or Roost Desktop.
+- Build a namespace-based multi-tenancy as per your need and access details from the Roost EaaS Control Plane or Roost Desktop.

 Roost provides a production-like environment to developers to ensure services are interoperable between environments.
 Developers can certify that services are working together prior to release ensuring absolute consistency between environments.